openbrace/jekyll-netlify-boilerplate-20200103/pages/index.md

 ---
 layout: home
-title: ' Astro Marry'
+title: Professional Vedic Astrology for Matrimonial Consultation.
 permalink: /
 section: home
 intro_paragraph: >-
-  Professional Vedic Astrology for Matrimonial Consultation.

   Discover what the future holds for you.